 - The UK Government appealed in both Belhaj and Rahmatullah, and the appeals were joined at the Supreme Court.

 - The NGOs were given permission to intervene at the Supreme Court in Belhaj and were represented pro-bono by Martin Chamberlain QC, Oliver Jones and Zahra Al-Rikabi of Brick Court Chambers in their intervention.
 The UN Special Rapporteur on Torture and the UN Chair – Rapporteur on Arbitrary Detention were also granted permission to intervene.
 A full copy of the NGO interveners’ written submissions is available here:

 - From 9 to 12 November 2015, the Supreme Court heard arguments.

 Amnesty International is a global movement of more than 7 million people who campaign for a world where human rights are enjoyed by all.
 Its vision is for every person to enjoy all the rights enshrined in the Universal Declaration of Human Rights and other international human rights standards.
 It is independent of any government, political ideology, economic interest or religion and is funded mainly by its membership and public donations.

 JUSTICE is an all-party law reform and human rights organisation working to strengthen the justice system – administrative, civil and criminal – in the United Kingdom.
 Its vision is of fair, accessible and efficient legal processes, in which the individual’s rights are protected, and which reflect the country’s international reputation for upholding and promoting the rule of law.

-International Commission of Jurists is a non-governmental organization working to advance understanding and respect for the rule of law and the protection of human rights throughout the world.
-Its work includes the promotion of the adoption and implementation of international human rights standards and other legal rules and principles that advance the rule of law.
+International Commission of Jurists is a non-governmental organisation working to advance understanding and respect for the rule of law, and the protection of human rights throughout the world.
+Its work includes the promotion of the adoption and implementation of international human rights standards, and other legal rules, and principles, that advance the rule of law.